dhrumilpatel02/cannabis-log-reg/README.md

 •	It is evident that we Starseed can set up a pipeline where they can start selling recreational cannabis as we could see there is a fair amount of plants that will be wasted if we ignore it all together, and it can definitely give a good revenue source for Starseed.

 # Conclusion
-•	For Starseed, Data Analytics can surely help them progress in their processes as we have achieved a significant threshold for metrics via our model.
-•	Our analysis will be able to help Starseed understand the plants better by spotting the best ones.
+•	Our analysis helps us understand the plants better by spotting the best ones.
-•	Similarly, our analysis can also help them understand if there is a potential in the recreational market as they should consider selling recreational cannabis from there existing resources which shall help them in their revenues.
+•	Similarly, our analysis can also help them understand if there is a potential in the recreational market as the company should consider selling recreational cannabis from there existing resources which shall help them in their revenues.